0rtis/jsafebox/README.md

 ### JSafebox Protocol
 JSafebox is using a very simple protocol so encrypted files can be easily read by another program, as long as you have the password.
-The encryption key is derived from the password using [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) hashing with 100000 iteration.
+The encryption key is derived from the password using [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) hashing.

 A JSafebox file contains a [SHA256](https://en.wikipedia.org/wiki/SHA-2) integrity hash followed by blocks: